jerkar/legacy-web-site/_jbake-site-sources/src/content/tell-me-more.md

 * multi-level **parameter injection** (via user-local, system-wide property files or by passing argument in the command line)

 These two parts are seamlessly integrated to form a unique product that make **incredibly easy** to build Java projects.<br/>
-Of course Jerkar can be used for any automation purpose such as a generic build tool.
+Of course Jerkar can be used for any automation purpose , as an example, [Jerkar is used](https://github.com/jerkar/jerkar.github.io/blob/master/_jbake-site-sources/build/def/jerkar/github/io/SiteBuild.java) to generate this site.

 ## What makes Jerkar special ?